HyperPose: Hypernetwork-Infused Camera Pose Localization and an Extended Cambridge Landmarks Dataset: APRs using Hypernetworks

-In line with Fig. \ref{fig:architecture}, the input query image $I_{q}$ is processed by a convolutional backbone that calculates the intermediate activation maps of two different layers.
-These activation maps are then utilized as inputs by both the main network's and hypernetwork's Transformer-Encoders.
-The hypernetwork's encoders convert the activation maps into latent vectors through their processing.
-These latent vectors are then passed through multilayer perceptrons (MLPs) to generate the weights for the translation and orientation regression heads.
-Simultaneously, the positional and orientational encoders within the main network process the activation maps and integrate sequential representations into single latent vectors.
-These latent vectors are used to estimate camera position and orientation, using the weights $\mathbf{\theta }{_{x}}$ generated by the hypernetwork $H$.
+The suggested multi-scene model, named \textit{MS-HyperPose} is an extension of the architecture introduced in \cite{ShavitFerensIccv21}.
+As depicted in Fig. \ref{fig:architecture}, the input query image $I_{q}$ is processed by a convolutional backbone that computes intermediate activation maps from two different layers.
+These activation maps are then utilized as inputs to the main network and the hypernetwork.
+Within the main network, the positional and orientational Transformers process the activation maps and integrate sequential representations into single latent vectors.
+After converting the activation maps into representation vectors, these vectors, along with the latent vectors are passed through multilayer perceptron (MLP) layers in the hypernetwork to generate the weights $\mathbf{\theta }_{h}$ for the translation and orientation regression heads.
+Using the weights $ \mathbf{\theta }_{h}$ produced by the hypernetwork $H$ and the regression heads in the main network, the position, and orientation of the input query image are estimated.